Last Updated on October 29, 2024

 Women are the leading consumers of Chinese households, and Women’s Day is an opportunity to celebrate female empowerment.
 Males also line up nationwide to buy gifts for their loved ones.

-It’s important to note that Chinese Women’s Day combines Valentine’s and Mother’s Day regarding gift giving.
-Campaigns across clothes, cosmetics, electronics, and relaxation do very well around this time.
+It’s important to note that Chinese Women’s Day is a combination of Valentine’s Day and Mother’s Day in terms of gift giving.
+Campaigns for clothes, cosmetics, electronics, and relaxation do very well around this time.

 ● Double Seventh Festival (Chinese Valentine’s Day)

-The Double Seventh Festival (Qixi Festival or Chinese Valentine’s Day) is a romantic holiday event that people in China celebrate on the seventh day of the seventh lunar month.
+The Double Seventh Festival (Qixi Festival or Chinese Valentine’s Day) is a romantic holiday that people in China celebrate on the seventh day of the seventh lunar month.
+In 2025, Chinese people will observe the Qixi Festival on August 29th.

 This festival came from a romantic story between the star Vega and the star Altair.
 It’s an event when couples exchange gifts and flowers, so expect consumer spending to skyrocket during this occasion.